-We recommend that you use low-cut on every microphone application except kick drum, bass guitar, bassy synth patches, or recordings of earthquakes.
+We recommend that you use low-cut on every microphone application except kick drum, bass guitar, or bassy synth patches.
 These aside, there isn't much down there that you want to hear, and filtering it out makes the low stuff you do want much more crisp and tasty.
 Not only that, but low-cut can help reduce the possibility of feedback in live situations, and it helps to conserve amplifier power.